nark/wired-wiki/wiki/contribute.markdown

 ### Contribute as a translator

 The Wired project needs a translation support, especially regarding the Mac OS X software suite.
-Let us know if you are familiar with Mac software translation on the [official server](contacts.html#official) or [GitHub.com](https://github.com/nark).
+Let us know if you are familiar with Mac software translation on the [official server](contacts.html#official) or [GitHub.com](https://github.com/nark) and visit the [tanslate page](translate.html) to learn more about translation of Wired software.

 ### Write and correct documentations